esheldon/wq/README.md

 executes the job.

 For best results, users should have ssh keys and an ssh agent running to allow ssh login to the nodes without typing their pass-phrase.
-When submitting many jobs, it is appropriate to use "nohup" and put the client in the background.

 The only queue currently supported is a very simple matching queue with priorities.
 This is **very** simple: jobs are put in the queue in order they